 He stretched out his hands across the smooth stone of the column and leaned back on his elbows.
-The stone was reminiscent of the concrete used for seawalls.
-As the sun set, Sam remained atop this column, no clearer on why he was there or when he might be rescued.
-He curled up into a foetal position, drawing his coat around his body and fastening his hood to protect him from the wind and spray.
+As the sun set, Sam had no idea when or if he would be rescued.
+He curled up into a foetal position, drew his coat around his body and fastened his hood against the wind and sea spray.

-Again, the column had sunk overnight.
-Sam was even considering peering over the edge to see how far up he was.
-The sonar beeping seemed closer, too.
-He still could not place on which side of him the buoy might be, so he slithered along the salty concrete on his belly.
-He soon reached the edge, pushing a few particles of salt and sand over.
-Peering down, he saw that he was now only 15 feet above the tallest of the waves crashing against the column.
+By sunset, the sonar beep seemed closer still.
+Sam slithered along the salty concrete on his belly, pushing a few particles of salt and sand over the edge.
+Peering down, he saw that he was now only a few feet above the tallest of the waves crashing against the concrete.

-He was certain that this was all to be expected.
-Once he had found the centre of the column again, he resumed his game of noughts and crosses, and thought of Sophia.
+With no sign of the buoy, he shuffled back to the centre of the column and resumed a game of noughts and crosses, thinking of Sophia.
 He thought not of their beginnings, but of their endings.
-The games that had been played.
-Pointless, timewasting games like noughts and crosses.
-Played out in tears and sleepless nights instead of sand and seawater.
+The games that they had played out in tears and sleepless nights instead of sand and seawater.
 He should have forgiven her for what she did.
-He thought he had. he wondered where she might be now, as he drew another cross on the concrete to finish his game.
+He thought he had.
+Wondering where she might be now, he drew another cross on the concrete to end the game.

-By the next morning, the waves were reaching the lip of the column, making noughts and crosses impossible.
+The following morning, the waves were washing over the lip of the column.
 The sunset transformed from red to golden via a billion colours inbetween.
-Sam placed his palm flat on the concrete and the cold water ran over his fingers.
-The sonar beep of the buoy now seemed to be coming from above, which made no sense, as the buoy was still nowhere to be seen.
-Sophia was sitting on the edge of her bed and crying, holding something in her hands.
-The sun that was breaking through a blinded window – like the hotel room in Nice – refracted through her tears.
+Sam placed his palm flat on the concrete and the cold seawater ran over his fingers.
+The sonar beep of the buoy now seemed to be coming from directly above.
+The wind roiled thick clouds into angry swirls, painting black vortices in the greyness.

-The thought was brought to an abrupt halt by the crack of wood on concrete.
-Sam looked down over the side of the column and saw the boat.
-At one end was a hooded boatman with an oar in each hand.
-The beeping of the invisible buoy had become so shrill that it made his head hurt, whilst the boatman seemed unperturbed, rolling stoically with the calmer water.
-The weathered wood of the hull tick-tocked against the concrete like a broken clock.
+The memory was interrupted by the crack of wood on concrete.
+Sam looked down and saw a hooded boatman with an oar in each hand, in a small wooden dinghy.
+The beeping of the invisible buoy had become so shrill that it made his head hurt, but the boatman seemed unperturbed, rolling stoically with the water.
+The wooden hull tick-tocked against the concrete like a broken clock.

-The boatman removed his hood in the half-darkness and a lustrous head of Mediterranean black hair billowed out.
-Sam recognised the unmistakable shapes of that face -those lips which had so often collided with his own – as Sophia smiled and offered him the oars.
-Whatever bonds had kept him fixed to that concrete dissolved as he clambered aboard.
+The boatman removed his hood and inky black hair spilt over the robes.
+Sam recognised the unmistakable shapes of Sophia’s face as she smiled and offered him the oars.
+Whatever bonds had kept him on that concrete dissolved when their eyes met.

-The column’s sinking had created a whirlpool and caused the sea to gurgle and rumble.
-With a sudden violence, the column shot upwards into the billion-colour sky, like a needle to a vein in the cosmos.
-Sam let go of the oars and held Sophia, but beneath the black robes he could not feel the womanly curves he so fondly remembered.
+Sam let go of the oars and held Sophia, but beneath the black robes, he felt only bones.
 As he buried his face in her shoulder, he caught none of her scent.
 She said nothing in response to his declarations of undying love.
-There was a void in his arms.
-His hands traced the outlines of sharp bones, and a putrid, sickly smell rose from the black hood.
-Sam remained in the clinch, looking over the lifeless shoulder at the glowing algae in the dark water, shimmering like a galaxy of green and yellow stars.
+She tightened her embrace and a putrid, sickly smell rose from the black hood.
+He remained trapped in the clinch, while a galaxy of glowing algae shimmered in the dark water.

-Beneath the breeze, he could hear a soft laughter from the bones he was holding.
-The oars were surely lying on the seabed, lost beyond the universe of phosphorescence that now surrounded the boat.
-Sam clung tighter to the bones, certain that if he were to pull away, the face he would see would not be Sophia’s.
+The oars were surely on the seabed by now, lost beyond the universe of phosphorescence.
+She laughed softly and Sam clung tighter, certain that if he were to pull away, the face he would see would not be Sophia’s.